Skatteetaten/vagrant-hashistack/template/README.md

 #### Nomad ACLs
 Refer to [config variations](#config-variations) on how to toggle ACLs in nomad.

+When ACLs in Nomad are on the bootstrap management token will be available in vault under `secret/nomad/management-token` with the two key-value pairs `accessor-id` and `secret-id`. `secret-id` is the token itself.
+This can be accessed from inside the vagrant box with `vault kv get secret/nomad-bootstrap-token`, or by going to vault's UI on `localhost:8200` and signing in with the root token.

 #### Consul default ACL policy
 Refer to [config variations](#config-variations) on how to change Consul's default ACL policy.